viridityzhu/InstructHumans/README.md

     --instruction "Turn him into Tolkien Elf" \
     --id 32 \
-    --caption_ori "A photo of a person" --caption_tgt "A photo of a Tolkien Elf"
+    --caption_ori "A photo of a person" --caption_tgt "A photo of a Tolkien Elf" --cal-metric 1 \
+    --render-more 0
 ```

+- `--cal-metric`: whether to calculate the evaluation metrics.
+If wandb is disabled, the metrics are printed; otherwise they are uploaded to wandb.
+- `--render-more`: by default, for both the original and edited humans, we render 15 images for visualization, and they are saved in the same directory as the checkpoint file.
+If you want to render more images, you can set this to `1`.
-Basically, the supported arguments are the same as `edit.py`.
+- Basically, the other supported arguments are the same as `edit.py`.

-- We save the evaluation metrics via *wandb*.
-But if wandb is disabled, the metrics should be printed instead.

 ## Demo for animating an edited human